naashonomics/chatbot/README.md

 e.g.: <path>/genhtml –prefix <your client root> --ignore-errors source gcov_out/_LCOV_.txt --legend --title "your title” --output-directory ./lcov

-<path> above should be /depot/tools/code_coverage/lcov/1.13/bin or any newer version that is available

 Add option “--branch-coverage” for branch coverage

 5. Use a browser to view ./lcov/index.html